 For our first wedding anniversary, we organised a relaxing weekend in Turin without the kids.
 Fede had been there many years ago and it is incredible how the city changed!
 Most people says it was thanks to the Winter Olympics.
 Not sure it’s only that, but still we had a very nice weekend!

-From Tessin we drove by car, while we love travelling by train, having to drop the kids to the grandparents in Luino, the train option would have taken much longer.
+From Tessin we drove by car.
+While we love travelling by train, having to drop the kids to the grandparents in Luino, the train was not an option.

 We left on Friday morning and arrived there around noon and, after a quick lunch, we spent the few hours at QC Terme Torino (thermal baths in the centre of the city).
 Not a bad start for a relaxing weekend in Turin!